mqwilber/seasonal_serology/code/README.md

 - `leftcensored_analysis.py`: An implementation of the survival analysis that incorporates left-censoring.
 Can be used to reproduce Figure 5 in the main text.

+- `leftcensored_risefall_analysis.py`: An implementation of the survival analysis that incorporates left-censoring and the rising and falling of the antibody curve.
+Can be used to reproduce Figure S8 in the Appendix.

+- `recovery_analysis.py`: An implementation of the survival analysis that incorporates recovery due to the seroconversion threshold.
+Can be used to reproduce Figure S7 in the Appendix.

 - `rightcensored_analysis.py`: An implementation of the standard right-censored survival analysis.
 Can be used to reproduce Figure 3 in the main text.